-Figure 1 Regional Water Quality Control Boards and County Boundaries
+Figure 1: Regional Water Quality Control Board and County Boundaries

 Background

 The State Water Board will consider adoption of a General Order that authorizes winery process water and solids to be discharged to land.
-Winery process water may be discharged to subsurface disposal areas, process water ponds, or applied to land application areas.
-Some waste streams may be hauled from the facilities to wastewater treatment systems and high strength or brine waste streams are required to be segregated from the process water discharges to land and disposed of properly.
-Solids may be applied to land application areas as a soil amendment.
+Winery process water may be discharged to subsurface disposal areas, process water ponds, or applied to land application areas (LAAs).
+Some waste streams may be hauled from the facilities to wastewater treatment systems and water softener brine waste streams are required to be segregated from the process water discharges to land and disposed of properly.
+Solids may be applied to LAAs as a soil amendment.
 Winery process water and solids discharges are currently regulated by site-specific WDRs, general WDRs, or conditional waivers of WDRs issued by the regional water boards.

 Project Description